Long-range Forecasting

 TEMPERATURE

 Refer to Annex A for reference on what is meant by “above, near, or below normal” in the outlook.
-For more information on the boreal (Northern Hemisphere) summer monsoon outlook and further updates on the national scale, the relevant NMHSs should be consulted (see Annex C).
+For more information on the boreal (Northern Hemisphere) summer monsoon outlook and further updates on the national scale, the relevant NMHSs should be consulted (see Annex B).

-Consensus Maps for DJF 2023/2024 Season
+Consensus Maps for JJA 2024 Season

 PROBABILISTIC RAINFALL OUTLOOK